What is Art Therapy? And what makes it so amazing?

 When you are ready to share and talk with your therapist, she will help you to reflect on your feelings and thoughts.
 Both of you consider and discuss what emotions and associations get brought up by your artwork.
 You may also tell her how it felt to be sitting there and experiencing the process of making art in the session.

 Unlike the other relationships in your life, where you have to have plenty of give and take, in the therapy relationship you can explore you in as much depth as you need.
-And you’re talking to someone experienced and wise, who stays grounded and calm, and doesn’t freak out when you tell her challenging or upsetting things.
+And you’re talking to someone experienced and wise, who knows how to listen properly, stays grounded and calm, and doesn’t freak out when you tell her challenging or upsetting things.

 How long does the session last?